Tuning in — Going deeper into interoception.

 Think of your brain as a computer, simultaneously keeping many windows and programs going.
 Meditation helps you close out the unnecessary windows so you can focus on what’s essential.
 Many of those windows the mind has open are external thoughts.
 When you re-focus to more internal thoughts, you enjoy life more and perform at a higher level.
 Stress relief is the most-studied benefit of meditation, but it has also been found to help relieve anxiety, and boost immunity.

-There are many different ways to meditate, I’d like to bring in interoception to our meditations, interoception is feeling what is happening inside your body’s systems and organs.
+There are many different ways to meditate, I’d like to bring in interoception to our meditations, interoception is feeling what is happening inside your body and your body’s systems and organs.

-Right now, we’re living in a particularly stressful time.
 If we don’t take time to pause and tune inward, we’re missing out on whole-body healing.
-Interoception combined with meditation will will bring to our attention to what we are feeling and experiencing in our bodies and minds that is usually under the level of our normal consciousness.
+Interoception combined with meditation will will bring our attention to what we are feeling and experiencing in our bodies and minds that is usually under the level of our normal consciousness.

-Citta is the word that yoga uses for the mind, and specifically the internal power of cognition.
+Cognition, thinking is a process by which sensory input is transformed, reduced or elaborated, stored, recovered, and used.
 We are all conscious beings, and it is through the power of the mind that cognition can occur.

 However, most of our habitual cognition is external, and external cognition is colored by the immense limitations of our sense organs.
 It is not the only type of cognition that the mind is capable of: we are also capable of internal cognition, yoga and meditation is one of the many practices that teach us how to sense, feel, and listen within, and to experience a deep sense of being that is not limited by the perceptions of senses — what we can see, hear, taste, smell, and feel.
 This is where interoception intersects with yoga.